fieldtrip/website/development/project/restructure_and_rework_all_visualization_functions.md

 ## Goals of the new scheme

 - be intuitive to the end-user
-  - the name of any plotting function should be grouped by data-type (e.g. freq/timelock), followed by the intended plotting-mode (e.g. single/multi/topo/etc).
+  - the name of any plotting function should be grouped by data-type (e.g., freq/timelock), followed by the intended plotting-mode (e.g., single/multi/topo/etc).
   - whether data is 2d or 3d should not determine in choosing which plotting function to call

 - underlying code should be easy to distinguish functionality-wise